For a brief introduction and a running list of movies covered in this project, click here.

 77) Kind Hearts and Coronets (1949), directed by Robert Hamer

 While the seeds of some of the great proletarian comedies were already fertilizing in Ealing’s green and pleasant land, Kind Hearts and Coronets approaches one of the great ironies of class anxiety in Britain.
 Suppose that the nobility are (insert whichever particularly British epithet you like here), and no one will disagree.
 The trouble is that if a magician appeared and offered to swap you out—to make you, the proletarian, into nobility—you would have to be a fool not to become said epithet.
 Kind Hearts and Coronets has this delicious premise: Louis Mazzini, the legitimate but improverished and disfavored grandson of an English duke, decides to murder his way up the ladder until he becomes the duke.
-Surprisingly enough, this turns out to be surprisingly simple, and Louis, despite a perfectly game performance by Dennis Price, is not terribly interesting.
+Surprisingly enough, this turns out to be wickedly simple, and Louis, despite a perfectly game performance by Dennis Price, is not terribly interesting.
 He is surrounded by people who supply more than enough intrigue.
 Joan Greenwood plays a childhood friend, Sibella, who is dangerously sexy and much too smart to marry Louis, who is, after all, quite penniless at the beginning of the film.
 And of course, presumably to the delight of the makeup people at Ealing, Alec Guinness plays nine different D’Ascoynes, seven of whom are felled at Louis’ hand in some way or another.
 Guinness doesn’t have all that much to do, despite the fact that he plays enough people to put together a starting lineup for a baseball team.
 Most of his characters simply look grandiose and elite.
 I’m fond of the D’Ascoynes who come to bad ends because of their chosen method of transport.
 Agatha goes down with a hot-air balloon, while Horatio goes down with a ship.
 Yet as much as most of the D’Ascoynes are just snooty looking, Guinness imbues a few others with some personality.
 Lord Ascoyne, who by chance is Louis’ boss, is serious but kindly, and he treats Louis well: the greatest gift he gives him is a premature death upon learning that he has become the ninth Duke of Chalfont.

 It’s Greenwood, though, who is the real showstopper in Kind Hearts and Coronets.
 If this were not the late ’40s she would probably appear half-naked in her scenes, and of course this would spoil the effect.
 Where Louis is ironically isolated from his crimes most of the time, Sibella is significantly more willing to talk about hers.
 With Louis she is frank about why she marries Lionel, and even more open about how disappointing a marriage to him is: at one point she refers to him as the most boring man in Europe, a title which he appears to deserve as much as Louis deserves to be Duke of Chalfont.
 The two of them cannot ever keep their figurative hands off each other, and when it looks like they are going to do rather more than that, he tells her that she is “playing with fire.”
 In that singular voice of hers, throaty and remorseless and exciting, she replies: “At least it warms me.”
 Louis Mazzini is the great threat to the D’Ascoynes, but Joan Greenwood seems to have been a much greater threat to English manhood.